theunknown10/discord-guild-unlocker/README.md

 ## REQUIREMENTS
 > [!TIP]
  > 1. Make sure you have the latest version of Discord installed on your computer and no additional plugins (such as Better Discord).
- > 2. The .NET Framework 3.5 is required
+ > 2. The .NET Framework 3.5 is required.
- > 3. Run as administrator
+ > 3. Run as administrator.
- > 4. Works on Windows 10 and 11 (tested)
+ > 4. Works on Windows 10 and 11 (tested).
- > 5. Internet connection required
+ > 5. Internet connection required.